 The court-ordered deadline for registration was 4pm, 2 October 2018 (AEST).
 No further registrations can be accepted.

 If you need to follow up on an existing registration or make any further enquiries, please call 1800 982 043 or email CIMICGroupClassAction@mauriceblackburn.com.au

 Maurice Blackburn has previously conducted a shareholder class action against Leighton Holdings.
 That case alleged that in 2010 and 2011 the company failed to disclose information about problems with two domestic projects (a desalination plant in Victoria and an airportlink tunnel in Brisbane) as well as a joint venture with Habtoor in Dubai.
 That case settled in May 2014 and more information about that claim is available.

 Maurice Blackburn's class action record is second to none

 Maurice Blackburn is renowned for running the country's biggest and toughest class actions, having conducted the first shareholder class action in Australia and having secured the largest class action settlements in Australian legal history.

-Maurice Blackburn is also the only firm to have secured shareholder class action settlements in excess of $100 million, having done that five times now.
+Maurice Blackburn is also the only firm to have resolved listed securities class action settlements in excess of $100 million, having done that seven times now.
 The cases we bring align with our aims to provide greater access to justice and enforce Australia's corporate governance standards.